Controversies and Deepak Tijori seem to go hand-in-hand ever since he made his foray in film direction!

 "The Censor refused a 'UA' certificate to the film as it felt that the film has content that should not be watched by children."

 Censor Board is also planning to implement Anupam Kher's Guidelines to change the Censor Board Guidelines.

+The Information and Broadcasting ministry has asked V.K.
 Sharma, chief officer of the Delhi Appellate Tribunal to draft at least 40 proposed changes that will lead to an amendment in The Cinematographic Act 1952.

-certificates.”
+A ministerial source reveals, "From now on, more than six kinds of certificates will be issued depending on the subject and genre, a departure from the current U, U/A and A certificates."
 He adds that specifics such as age will also be mentioned on the certificate.
 The extent of nudity and skin show in films will be clearly defined, so as to avoid any kind of manipulation.

 The new guidelines will also try to bridge the gap between various regional boards; a coordination committee will be instituted to rule out confusion.

 One such recent film that was cleared by the Censor Board only because of a Supreme Court ruling in its favour, is Aushim Khetrapal's film 'Pick Me' that deals with homosexuality and male prostitution.